mikeliddle/TunnelTestEnv/Readme.md

 # How To run

+## Automate everything

+1. Clone this repo to your local machine.
+2. Ensure powershell is installed on your machine.
+3. Run `./CreateServer.ps1` with the necessary parameters.
+4. Clean up the environment by running `./CreateServer.ps1 -Delete`

+## Automate just the Environment

 1. Clone this repo onto the VM that you want to run this code on.
 2. Switch to root (needed for some of these commands)
 3. Setup your environment variables (run `./envSetup.sh -h` for more information)